 Studies around the turn of the century seemed to indicate that mesh products improved hernia repair procedures, resulting in fewer recurrences, less postoperative pain, and faster recovery.
 But in 2016, the scientific journal JAMA published a study that conflicted with these findings.

-Researchers followed 3,242 patients who went through hernia repairs from 2007 to 2010, and compared outcomes with and without hernia mesh.
-Results showed that though the use of mesh was associated with a lower risk of hernia recurrence, the benefits were offset by other mesh-related complications.
+Researchers followed 3,242 patients who went through hernia repairs from 2007 to 2010 and compared outcomes with and without hernia mesh.
+Results showed that through the use of mesh was associated with a lower risk of hernia recurrence, the benefits were offset by other mesh-related complications.
 The risk of recurrent hernia repair was 12 percent for patients with open mesh repair and 10.6 percent for patients with laparoscopic mesh repair, compared with a higher 17.1 percent for patients with non-mesh repair.

-Yet during the five years that the researchers followed up on the patients, there were an increasing number of mesh-related complications.
+Yet during the five years that the researchers followed up on the patients, there was an increasing number of mesh-related complications.
 These included bowel obstruction, bowel perforation, bleeding, and abscesses.
 The cumulative incidence of mesh-related complications was 5.6 for patients with open mesh repair, 3.7 percent for patients with laparoscopic mesh repair, and only 0.8 percent for non-mesh repair.
 Many of these complications required additional surgeries.